KDL wiki

 Twist and Wrench transformations

-The values of a Wrench or Twist changes if the reference frame or reference point is changed.
+The values of a Wrench or Twist change if the reference frame or reference point is changed.

-If you want to change the reference point you need the vector p from the old reference point to the new reference point expressed in the reference frame of the Wrench or Twist:
+If you want to change the reference point you need the Vector v_old_new from the old reference point to the new reference point expressed in the reference frame of the Wrench or Twist:

 t2 = t1.RefPoint(v_old_new);